gootga/MIXTUM/README.md

 #### 4. Admixture model

 Choose the admixture model and the set of auxiliary populations (at least 3) on the left side of the tab.
 Then compute the results.
 Ensure a reasonable stability of the outcomes with respect to the cardinal of the set.
-You can then examine the linear regression plot.
+You can then examine the linear regression plot of the admixture model, and identify the auxiliary pairs by clicking the corresponding plot points.
 A glimpse may already inform you about the quality of the admixture model.
 Examine the angles, too.
 A good ancestral admixture reconstruction conveys the Post-JL angle is close to 180 degrees.
 A decreasing of the angle from Pre-JL to Post-JL points towards a bad admixture model.

 #### 5. PCA